NielsLeenheer/EscPosEncoder/README.md

 ### Size

 Change the text size.
-You can specify the size using a parameter which can be either "small" or "normal".
+You can specify the size using a parameter which can be either "small", "large", "medium", "medium-sm", "medium-large", "medium-med" or "normal".

     let result = encoder
         .size('small')
         .line('A line of small text')
         .size('normal')
         .line('A line of normal text')
+        .size('large')
+        .line('A line of large text')
+        .size('medium')
+        .line('A line of medium text')
+        .size('medium-sm')
+        .line('A line of medium-sm text')
+        .size('medium-large')
+        .line('A line of medium-large text')
+        .size('medium-med')
+        .line('A line of medium-med text')
         .encode()

 ### Width